There is no need for 'plan B' at The Montagu Arms when mother nature decides not to bless your wedding day with blue skies and sunshine.

 Depending on the date, any venue you select will most likely be decorated for Christmas - adding a more celebratory feel to your special day.
 Winter is a theme in itself.
 Take advantage of the natural atmosphere, using a rich palette of red and gold colours, with candles and fairy lights to decorate the surroundings.
 The gorgeous glow of a log fire will make for the perfect setting for photographs as you snuggle up with your family.
 The use of sparklers is also a popular choice as the night draws in and you are left to create a magical atmosphere with candles.

 Food is an important part of any wedding.
-A winter wedding offer you the chance to create a wedding breakfast to surprise and warm your guests from the inside out.
+A winter wedding in the New Forest offers you the chance to create a wedding breakfast to surprise and warm your guests from the inside out.
 Try hearty dishes like wild mushroom soup, confit duck or a fillet of local beef, but add a twist with mini soup bowls or a feasting table.
 You can also get creative with the dessert course and set up a hot chocolate bar or s’mores bar.
 The choice of drinks can range from mulled wine full of delectable spices that fill the air with fragrance or comforting hot chocolate or creamy eggnog cocktails.

 When your day is over, and the realisation that it’s the middle of winter kicks in, you’ll be able to jet off to a tropical paradise for your honeymoon.
 Winter in Britain provides the perfect excuse to visit some of the more remote and luxurious places in the world for your honeymoon.
 So why not look at somewhere like the Maldives to relax and enjoy your first couple of weeks of married life?

 The spring and summer months can get so jam-packed with weddings that your family, friends and guests can be in a wedding rut.
 Do something out of the ordinary and give your guests a wedding to remember.
-January and February are often quiet months after the excitement and celebration of Christmas and New Year, so what better way to brighten everyone’s January than by holding your wedding during the quietest month of the year.
+January and February are often quiet months after the excitement and celebration of Christmas and New Year, so what better way to brighten everyone’s January than by holding your country wedding during the quietest month of the year.
 It gives everyone something to look forward to, and helps them avoid the post-Christmas blues.
 Or how about pre-Christmas to give guests the chance to don their sequin numbers and to dig out their fur coats?
 The choice is yours.

 © 2019 The Montagu Arms Hotel